piyush-doke/cerebral-micro-bleeds-detection/README.md

 Functions | Defines entities like the CNN structures, image augmentations, Bayesian optimization algorithm, and evaluation metrics.
 Create Train/Test Sets | Splits the dataset into train and test sets.
 The train set undergoes image augmentation and test set remains un-augmented.
 Hold-out validation is used here.
 Preview Samples | Displays samples from the train set.
-Comparing Results | Trains 6 different CNN sructures using hyper-parameter sets obtained from Bayesian optimization.
+Comparing Results | Trains 6 different CNN structures using hyper-parameter sets obtained from Bayesian optimization.
 Compares accuracy, sensitivity, specificity, and precision of these structures over the train and test sets.

 ### 2. Comparing Bayesian Optimization to Grid Search and Random Search